 One of Ireland’s most impressive castles clings to Ireland’s wild northern coast.
 Dunluce Castle is a beautiful and impressive fortress that has dominated the Antrim coastline of Northern Ireland since about 1500.

-From sieges to storms to supernatural visitors, Dunluce Castle has had a turbulent history nearly since the day it was built.
+From sieges to storms to supernatural visitors, Dunluce has had a turbulent history nearly since the day it was built.

 During the late Middle Ages, Ireland was under the rule of the British Crown (a rule that had started with the Norman conquest of Ireland).
 In medieval Ireland, individual regions were ruled by various clan chieftains, all meant to swear allegiance to the Crown.
 Those that didn’t, suffered drastic punishment.

 By the 1500s, the region of Ulster (one of the four regions of Ireland) was inhabited by large numbers of who we refer to as the Ulster Scots – chiefly, Scottish (Protestant) Lowlanders who migrated to Ireland during the government-sanctioned Plantation of Ulster.